korkeatw/redis-long-text-mem-usage/readme.md

 Redis Set and Hset memory usage
 ====

+> **Update** This experiment used Redis default config.
+It's not suite for this data, zip (compression) feature don't be used in this case.
+I changed values of `hash-max-ziplist-entries` and `hash-max-ziplist-value` then run script again.
+The `hset` command saves a lot of memory as we expect but use more CPU.
+This is trade-off what you should concern when use Redis in your stack.

 This experiment is for testing memory usage when  store 1,000,000 long text using `set` compare with `hset` command.